tomas-fryza/arduino-lizards/README.md

 ## About

 The measuring path contains 11 optical wounds, i.e. pairs of 940 nm infrared diodes and phototransistors.
 The first gate is the starting gate, the others are spaced 10 centimeters apart.
 The length of the track is thus 1 meter.
+Combine temperature and humidity sensor is used as well.

-The ATmega328P microcontroller on the Arduino Nano board provides data acquisition from optical gates, time measurement and data sending.
+The ATmega328P microcontroller on the Arduino Nano board provides data acquisition from optical gates, time, temperature and humidity measurement, and data sending.
 The measuring track is powered via a mini USB connector, and at the same time, all data about the measurement progress is sent to the computer/laptop via this USB.
+Values are separated by semicolumn ";" symbol and can be subsequently processed, for example, in Excel.

+## Usage

 Once the microcontroller is programmed, on the PC/laptop just run one of the programs that can communicate with the serial port, such as PuTTY, Terminal, Termite, or other.

-## Usage

 Perform the following steps to measure the speed of lizards: